-Unlike most other cosmetic procedures, vaginal rejuvenation such as labiaplasty and vaginaplasty or vaginal tightening are not noticeable to other people, but that doesn’t mean the positive effects from these procedures can be less profound.
+Unlike most other cosmetic procedures vaginal rejuvenation such as labiaplasty, or labia reduction are not noticeable to other people, but that doesn’t mean the positive effects from these procedures can be less profound.

-Approximately 30 percent of women have excess genital tissue.
+Approximately 30 percent of women have excess genital tissue (or large labia).

 This problem may :

 - have started in adolescence and been too embarrassed to talk about it

 - be due to the effects of childbirth